codeforamerica/clientcomm-rails/README.md

 ## Setting Up Twilio

 1. Buy an SMS-capable phone number on [Twilio](https://www.twilio.com/).
-You can use [the web interface](https://www.twilio.com/console/phone-numbers/search), or [this script](https://gist.github.com/cweems/e3fb8ab69c6e0776e492d88672a4ded9).
 2. Install [ngrok](https://ngrok.com/).
 If you are running [npm](https://www.npmjs.com/), install with `npm install -g ngrok`.
 Otherwise [download the binary](https://ngrok.com/download) and [create a symlink](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e#creating-a-symlink-to-ngrok).
-3. Start ngrok by entering `ngrok http 3000` in the terminal to start a tunnel (replace `3000` with the port your application is running on if necessary).
+3. Start ngrok by entering `ngrok http 3000` in the terminal to start a tunnel (replace `3000` with the port your application will run on if necessary).
 You should see an ngrok url displayed, e.g. `https://e595b046.ngrok.io`.
-4. When your Twilio number receives an sms message, it needs to know where to send it.
-The application has an endpoint to receive Twilio webhooks at, for example, `https://e595b046.ngrok.io/incoming/sms/`.
-Click on your phone number in [the Twilio web interface](https://www.twilio.com/console/phone-numbers/incoming) and enter this URL (with your unique ngrok hostname) in the *A MESSAGE COMES IN* field, under *Messaging*.
+4. When your Twilio number receives an sms message or phone call, it needs to know where to route it.
+ClientComm has endpoints to receive Twilio webhooks at, for example, `https://e595b046.ngrok.io/incoming/sms/` and `https://e595b046.ngrok.io/incoming/voice/`.
+Click on your phone number in [the Twilio web interface](https://www.twilio.com/console/phone-numbers/incoming) and enter the `incoming/sms/` URL (with your unique ngrok hostname) in the *A MESSAGE COMES IN* field, under *Messaging*, and the `incoming/voice/` URL (with your unique ngrok hostname) in the *A CALL COMES IN* field, under *Voice & Fax*.

-   Alternately, you can use [this script](https://gist.github.com/cweems/83980eaec208941256da8823ebf71a5e) to find your phone number's SID, then use [this script](https://gist.github.com/cweems/88560859525ddd4b19e0eaf71f5bbd17) to update the Twilio callback with your ngrok url.

 ## Testing